The sequence also contains a collection of elements of the same data type similar to arrays.

 len proc returns the number of elements in a sequence.

 How to add and delete elements into a sequence in NIm

 sequence provides the below procs to add an element into syntax.

 - assignment syntax

-Elements add at index position and Sequence is restructured using the below syntax.
+Elements add at the index position and the Sequence is restructured using the below syntax.

 For example, to add a Sequence at the index position, use sequence=1